The USNH Academic Technology Steering Committee's 9th annual

 Open Education: Building Connection, Collaboration, & Community

 May 28-30, 2019

 Granite State College, Concord, NH

 Academic Technology Institute (ATI) brings faculty together to explore and find solutions on how to integrate technology into their courses to transform their pedagogy and course design.
-Each of the 4 institutions (GSC, KSC, PSU, UNH) selects 10-15 faculty from diverse disciplines to participate in this multi-day event.
-Faculty who are selected to attend will engage in foundational and elective workshops infusing Open Educational Resources (OER) and Open Pedagogy/Open Educational Practices with pedagogy techniques and technology tools.
+Each of the 4 institutions (GSC, KSC, PSU, UNH) selected 10-15 faculty from diverse disciplines to participate in this multi-day event.
+Faculty who were selected to attend engaged in foundational and elective workshops infusing Open Educational Resources (OER) and Open Pedagogy/Open Educational Practices with pedagogy techniques and technology tools.

 Introductions and Keynote by Robin DeRosa

 Robin DeRosa is the Director of the Open Learning & Teaching Collaborative and a Professor of Interdisciplinary Studies at PSU.
 In addition to serving as an Open Education Ambassador for the AT Open Education Initiative, Robin regularly visits other colleges and universities to work with faculty on Connected Learning and Open Pedagogy, and advocate nationally for using Open Ed to develop a vision for public higher education in the U.S. Her advocacy for Open Education and Connected Learning are a driving force at PSU and the academic community at large.